and-kal/second-brain/content/tech/ShellCommands.md

 `time`
 \
--> ...followed by a command prints the time it took to run the command
+-> followed by a command prints the time it took to run the command

 `uniq`
 \